Family Nursing & Home Care

 Jersey, like any local authority in the UK, has a population of Looked After Children and young people either in foster care, residential homes, ‘kinship care’ (with relatives) or adoptive placements.

 Health, educational and social outcomes for children and young people in Jersey who are deemed to be looked after, remain poor.
 This can result in higher incidences of smoking, substance/alcohol misuse, mental health problems, self harm, school dropout rates and criminality amongst our population of Looked After Children and young people.

 We are committed, along with our partnership agencies, to improve the health and wellbeing of the most vulnerable children and young people in Jersey.
 The Looked After Children’s Nurse works exclusively with Looked After Children and young people, to identify their health needs by co-ordinating individual health assessments and care plans.

 The Nurse works closely with Social Work colleagues in Children’s Services to ensure that health assessments are completed in a timely manner and health recommendations are implemented through fast track referrals.
 In partnership with the Medical Advisor for Looked After Children, the Nurse aims to strengthen the health assessment process and advocacy, to narrow the inequalities and to raise the profile of the health priorities of Looked After Children.

-The Multi Agency Safeguarding Hub or MASH scheme has been set up to deal with safeguarding concerns for children and young people in Jersey.
-The primary objective of the scheme is to ensure that those who may be at risk of harm receive the best possible protection.
-As a multi agency scheme Family Nursing & Home Care are one cog in a wheel of community groups and organisations working together to offer faster, more coordinated and consistent responses to concerns about vulnerable children and young people.
+The Multi Agency Safeguarding Hub, or MASH, has been set up to deal with safeguarding concerns for children and young people in Jersey.
+The primary objective of MASH is to ensure that those who may be at risk of harm receive the best possible protection.
+As a multi agency scheme we are one cog in a wheel of community groups and organisations working together to offer faster, more coordinated and consistent responses to concerns about vulnerable children and young people.

 Who to contact